bitrix24/b24restdocs/api-reference/crm/data-types.md

 - `D` — dot.
 Example: 12.345.678
 - `S` — space.
 Example: 12 345 678
 - `B` — non-breaking space.
 Example: 12 345 678
-    Differs from the previous variant in that when line breaks occur, the result is not split into parts
+    Differs from the previous option in that when line breaks occur, the result is not split into parts

 If a thousands separator is not needed, the `THOUSANDS_VARIANT` field must be explicitly passed with the value `N`.
 An empty string in the `THOUSANDS_SEP` field is not allowed.
  ||